romana/romana.github.io/how/moredetails.md

 Before any endpoints can be configured, the Route Manager, via the Host Agent, must first configure the default gateway interface on the host that local endpoints use.
 When a new endpoint is launched on a host, the Route Manager instructs the Host Agent to configure a route.
 Normally, these routes are simply default routes to the host gateway.

-However, when a service is inserted into the path of an endpoint, this default route can be reconfigured to use a different address to forward traffic to a Service Function for [Service Insertion](#service-insertion) or to deal with [VM migration](github issue).
+However, when a service is inserted into the path of an endpoint, this default route can be reconfigured to use a different address to forward traffic to a Service Function for [Service Insertion](#service-insertion) or to accommodate [VM migration](http://github.com/romana/romana/issues) to other hosts.

 {% include backtotopbutton.html %}
 ---